apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 #### LDAP

 If AUP is controlled via LDAP, decide how choices should be remembered back inside the LDAP instance.
-LDAP settings for this feature are available [here](Configuration-Properties-Common.html#ldap-connection-settings) under the configuration key `cas.acceptableUsagePolicy.ldap`.
+LDAP settings for this feature are available [here](Configuration-Properties-Common.html#ldap-connection-settings) under the configuration key `cas.acceptableUsagePolicy.ldap[0]`.

 #### Disable Acceptable Usage Policy

 Allow acceptable usage policy webflow to be disabled - requires restart.

 ```properties
 cas.acceptableUsagePolicy.enabled=true
 ```